Key takeaways

 • Pretexting.
 Perpetrators create false scenarios to gain access to information or areas.
 For instance, the attacker assumes the role of an IT technician who claims they need access to a building to work on a computer.
 Attackers will urge employees to grant them access because of the serious nature of the situation they’ve simulated.

 • Tailgating.
 This tactic involves the social engineer following closely behind someone while walking or in their car to gain access to a restricted area.
-Social engineers may act as if they have their hands full and ask for someone to hold the door or be on the phone while entering the gate to avoid being stopped.
+Social engineers may act as if they have their hands full and ask someone to hold the door or be on the phone while entering the gate to avoid being stopped.

 2. Forced and covert entry